You've created a new page or have a link to an external site... now you just need your site visitors to be able to find it!

 - In order for your navigation to display properly without causing the layout to shift, we recommend using 6 or less main navigation items (if possible).
 Also keep in mind that the length (i.e. number of characters) in each navigation item can affect the display/layout as well.

 - Your website's footer, which displays on all webpages, is not part of the navigation.
-The footer content can be edited from the frontend.
+The footer content can be edited from the frontend - for the middle and right regions.
+The footer content in the left region is pulled from your Association Settings on the backend.

 Watch: Update Your Website's Navigation in Novi AMS